 The Importance of Having a Google My Business (“GMB”) Listing for Your Law Firm

-In the old days of Google, when a potential client made a search for a term like “Auckland Central Lawyer”, they would usually get a page of results similar to this:
+In the old days of Google, when a potential client made a search for a term like “City Central Lawyer”, they would usually get a page of results similar to this:

 However, a lot has changed since then – our phones got smarter, the internet became a busier place, and in response, Google introduced features like the local 3-pack and page cards.

-Now, when I do a Google search for “Auckland Central Lawyer”, this is what I see:
+Now, when I do a Google search for “City Central Lawyer”, this is what I see:

 Google understands that when someone searches for a specific service in a specific location, that person wants to see the businesses providing that specific service, in that specific location, preferably on a map.

 For most search terms like this, or ones like “lawyer near me”, Google will return this local 3-pack.

 If you don’t have a Google My Business listing you are highly unlikely to appear in the local 3-pack at the top of the search results unless: